yh63935/weather-it-rains/README.md

 # weather-app
-## This is a weather app that displays the current day weather, along with the next 3 days and hourly weather of a location (also changes background images depending on weather conditions).
+WeatherItRains is a weather app that displays the current day weather, along with the next 3 days and hourly weather of a location (also changes background images depending on weather conditions).
+I named it WeatherItRains because with this app, you will be prepared for the weather... whether it rains or not (I love puns if you couldn't tell).

 <!-- TABLE OF CONTENTS -->